 - Anywhere (e.g. Beijing: Forbidden City; Shanghai: People’s Square; Lijiang: Old Town of Lijiang)

 What to do:

 - Offline operators: ask – is the operator licensed?
+Does it have “Travel Service” in the company’s name?
+Does it belong to a tourism organization with a membership number?
 Is there a website, office and working phone number?
 Are there real online reviews?
 What does the price cover – is it too cheap?

 - Online platforms: Klook (best day tour platform in Asia) – also has some popular tours (e.g. Huangpu River, Mutianyu Great Wall, Xi’an Terracotta Army, etc).

 - Paying: avoid paying in full upfront (unless reputable operator) or off the (online) platform.